 - It helps children broaden their vocabulary, as it exposes them (with your help) to the words used to describe lines, colors, shapes, patterns, perspective, etc.

-- It benefits your daughter’s color recognition and awareness.
-She is more likely to discern subtle differences in hues if she gets to experience them first hand.
+- It benefits your child’s color recognition and awareness.
+They are more likely to discern subtle differences in hues if they get to experience them first hand.

-- It sets a good base for her to work on her finger dexterity, hand coordination, and arm strength.
+- It sets a good base for them to work on their finger dexterity, hand coordination, and arm strength.

 - It provides children with small but challenging tasks, that when completed foster their confidence.